Gauhati Town Club: 2010–present

 On 21 January 2010, it was announced that Juliano Silveira Fontana, a professional Brazilian football coach, has been appointed as the head coach of the academy.
 He later coached senior team in the I-League 2nd Division.

 In February 2011, it was announced that Gauhati Town Club will participate in 2011 I-League 2nd Division.
-Team finished season at the bottom of the table and did not gain promotion to the 2011 I-League 2nd Division Final Round.
+Team finished season at the bottom of the table and did not gain promotion to the 2011 I-League 2nd Division final round.
 They participated in the 2012 I-League 2nd Division and finished 7th in the group stage.
+The Gauhati Town Club Football Academy was set up to identify, train and nurture the local talents of northeast India at grassroots level.
+It has highly equipped infrastructure.